 Step 2: User education

-If staff don’t know what they should be doing, they’re more likely to make innocent mistakes.
+Staff who don’t know what they should be doing are more likely to make innocent mistakes.
+It is very important that staff are made aware of what information is sensitive or critical and where it must be stored.
 Without staff training, email can be a point of vulnerability.
 Phishing continues to be the most common and highly effective means by which information is compromised.
 If something looks wrong, staff should feel encouraged to call it out rather than ignore it.
 Read more.

 Step 3: Essential Eight